 Table 14 provides a statistical sampling summary for the 15 VOCs with results above the laboratory reporting limits.
-Values are presented in μ g/m3.
+Values are presented in $\mu g/m^3$.
 The table reflects the range of "detected" values only.
 The number of non-detect results can be determined by subtracting the number of detects from the number of samples.
-The remaining 11 VOCs analyzed were not detected above the reporting limit, and include 1,1,1-trichloroethane, 1,4-dichlorobenzene, 4-methyl,-2-pentanone, chlorobenzene, ethanol, methyl-tert-butyl ether, naphthalene, propylbenzene, styrene, and trichloroethene.
+The remaining 10 VOCs analyzed were not detected above the reporting limit, and include 1,1,1-trichloroethane, 1,4-dichlorobenzene, 4-methyl,-2-pentanone, chlorobenzene, ethanol, methyl-tert-butyl ether, naphthalene, propylbenzene, styrene, and trichloroethene.
+1,2-Dichloroethane was not detected at any of the stations this event, but has been detected previously.
 1,2-Dichloroethane was detected one (1) time out of 32 measurements at Stations A-1, A-5, and A-7 at 0.06, 0.066, and 0.064 ug/m3 respectively.
 1,2-Dichloroethane was detected twice at Station A-8 at 0.078 and 0.068 ug/m3.
 This analyte will be included in future statistical summaries if detected.